 Step 5: Specify Terms and Conditions

 Next is adding the terms and conditions agreed by the parties.
-The terms and conditions or T&C are basically the do’s and don’t of the contract, and the person on service must abide.
+The terms and conditions or T&C are the do’s and don’t of the contract, and the person on service must abide.
 The terms and conditions may be of various forms, such as liabilities, cooling-off periods, etc. An employer can also set conditions for the employee regarding the use of documentations or add a non-compete clause that prohibits the employee from working with competing companies under the same position.

 Step 6: Finalize with an Acceptance